EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Extreme Ownership.md

 # 🎨 Impressions
 It was a good book, I think the most important lesson is that leaders take ownership.
 Teams and organizations are the product of their leaders.  *But without a team—a group of individuals working to accomplish a mission—there can be no leadership.
 The only meaningful measure for a leader is whether the team succeeds or fails.*  Most important concept of the book.

-## How I Discovered It
-I heard Jocko a lot on podcasts and thought it would be a good book.

-## Who Should Read It?
+Sometimes I feel like the hard and strong stuff in military leadership can be too harsh, and one should take into account that combat is not like other situations.
+I think the best thing of being in highly stressful environments is the ability to focus on being stable and consistent.
+"Slow is smooth, smooth is fast."

-People who need to understand leadership as a concept.
+People who need to understand leadership as a concept should read this book.
 This is for those who don't understand how empathy and responsibility are the things that matter in a leadership context.

-# ☘️ How the Book Changed Me
-Made me reflect on the times I did not take responsibility and the fact that when I do not have too much motivation I can be a crappy person to be around.
+The book made me reflect on the times I did not take responsibility and the fact that when I do not have too much motivation, I can be a crappy person to be around.
 Made me rethink a lot about the concepts of leading myself as well as other people.

 # ✍️ My Top  Quotes